opral/monorepo/documentation/plugins/custom-plugins.md

 ---
-title: Plugins
+title: Custom Plugins
-href: /documentation/plugins
+href: /documentation/plugins/custom-plugins
-description: Learn more about plugins and how to build them.
+description: This is the custom plugins description
 ---

 # {% $frontmatter.title %}

+This is a text about the custom plugins

 **Plugins allow the customization of inlang's behavior by, for example, defining how resources should be parsed and serialized.**